Tim Pawlenty: Other activities

 Throughout his eight-year tenure, Pawlenty hosted a weekly one-hour radio show on WCCO-AM, a tradition he inherited from his predecessor as governor, Jesse Ventura.
 Pawlenty was the chairman of the National Governors Association for the 2007–2008 term.
 He also served as Chair of the Midwestern Governors Association in 2006.

 Beginning in 2005, Pawlenty was rumored in the press as a potential candidate for president of the United States.
 When formally announcing his candidacy for a second term as Governor of Minnesota on May 31, 2006, Pawlenty said, "As to my future, if I run for governor and win, I will serve out my term for four years as governor."
 On January 15, 2007, after being reelected, Pawlenty said, "I am committed to serving out my term as governor.
 That's what I am going to do."

 In 2007, it was announced that Pawlenty would be serving in a lead role for McCain as a national co-chair of his presidential exploratory committee which led to Pawlenty's becoming co-chairman of McCain's campaign (along with Phil Gramm and Tom Loeffler).
 In January 2008, a reporter for the Minneapolis Star Tribune suggested Pawlenty's renewed focus on his proposed immigration reform plans might be politically motivated as counterbalance to McCain's less favorable guest worker program.

 For many weeks, Pawlenty was widely considered to be a leading candidate for the vice-presidential nomination on the Republican ticket with John McCain in the 2008 presidential election.
 In a surprise, McCain chose Alaska Governor Sarah Palin.
 In the aftermath of the running mate selection, Pawlenty was regarded as a potential contender for the position of Secretary of Transportation in a possible McCain presidency.

 In 2008, Pawlenty expressed support for the Troubled Asset Relief Program (TARP).
 But in 2010, he claimed that he had made those statements solely as a surrogate for presidential nominee McCain and never actually supported the idea himself.
 On May 23, 2011, Pawlenty formally announced he'd run for the Republican presidential nomination, saying, "politicians are often afraid that if they're too honest, they might lose an election.
 I'm afraid that in 2012, if we're not honest enough, we may lose our country."

-2018 reelection

-In February 2018, Pawlenty began considering running for election for a third term as Governor of Minnesota in 2018, and started meeting with Republican donors and advisors.
-Pawlenty announced his candidacy on April 5, 2018.
-He eventually lost the primary to Jeff Johnson, the Hennepin County Commissioner.
-Pawlenty's campaign was affected by disparaging statements he made about then presidential candidate Donald Trump.
-Although Pawlenty eventually declared his support for Trump before running for governor, he said after his defeat that the "Republican party has shifted" and that he was not a "Trump-like politician" in the "era of Trump".
-He said he was ending his career in politics.